TAMU-Robomasters/cv_main/README.md

 - `brew cask install docker`
 - `open -a Docker --hide`
 1. cd into the project (cv_main) directory
 2. run `_ setup`.
-This command should build the main docker image
+This command should install local dependencies and build the docker image

 # How to run/test
 run `_` to see all the avalible commands